Diaper rash is a common form of inflamed skin (dermatitis) that appears as a patchwork of bright red skin on your baby's bottom.

 Diaper rash can alarm parents and annoy babies.
 But it usually clears up with simple at-home treatments, such as air drying, more frequent diaper changes and ointment.

 Diaper rash is characterized by the following:

 - Skin signs.
-Diaper rash is marked by red, puffy and tender-looking skin in the diaper region — buttocks, thighs and genitals.
+Diaper rash is marked by red, tender-looking skin in the diaper region — buttocks, thighs and genitals.

 - Changes in your baby's disposition.
 You may notice your baby seems more uncomfortable than usual, especially during diaper changes.
 A baby with a diaper rash often fusses or cries when the diaper area is washed or touched.

 If your baby's skin doesn't improve after a few days of home treatment, talk with your doctor.
 Sometimes, you'll need a prescription medication to treat diaper rash.